 by Steven Harper

-Every serious disciple of Jesus Christ desires to attain to spiritual maturity, of this there should be no argument.
-Many faithful disciples spend their entire lifetime striving to reach an ever-higher level of maturity, and even babes in Christ have that fervor that drives them to not remain babes but to somehow find the secret of how to “grow in the grace and knowledge” of their Savior, Jesus Christ (II Peter 3:18).
-Many books have been written to help disciples grow up and into the faith, but we need look no further than God's written word for the way to reaching that elusive goal.
+Every serious disciple of Jesus Christ desires to attain spiritual maturity, of this there should be no argument.
+Many faithful disciples spend their entire life striving to reach an ever-higher level of maturity, and even babes in Christ have that fervor that drives them to not remain babes but to somehow find the secret of how to “grow in the grace and knowledge” of their Savior, Jesus Christ (II Peter 3:18).
+Many books have been written to help disciples grow up and into the faith, but we need to look no further than God's written word for the way to reaching that elusive goal.

-But knowing how to attain to spiritual maturity is one thing, while knowing how to measure our spiritual maturity is quite another.
+But knowing how to attain to spiritual maturity is one thing while knowing how to measure our spiritual maturity is quite another.
 I went to school for years and gained quite a bit of knowledge [much of it now forgotten], but how do I know whether or not I truly learned anything?
 Testing!
 Like it or not, the only real way to know if we are maturing spiritually is to be put to the test.
 Our spiritual strength may be tested by trials and temptations (James 1:12), but we need not seek them out when we have a safer means readily available: God's written word.
 It is there that we find some 'measuring sticks' to which we may compare ourselves and find verification of spiritual maturity, or find that we are not yet there.
 Let us be honest with ourselves, though, and not shy away from putting ourselves to the test to see if we are where we should be (II Corinthians 13:5); If we are spiritually immature, we should rightly be chastised (cf. Hebrews 5:12-14).

-And there is one particular passage that I believe is a good measure by which we might compare ourselves, if spiritual maturity is our sincere goal.
+And there is one particular passage that I believe is a good measure by which we might compare ourselves if spiritual maturity is our sincere goal.
 In Paul's letter to the Philippian brethren, he used himself as an example to show where we all should be — but you'd never know it by Paul's own words!
 Most of us would hold Paul up as an example of spiritual maturity, but his words seem to say quite the opposite.
-In that is the definition of true maturity!
+That is the definition of true maturity!

 Realizing We Have Not Yet Attained.
 (Phillipians 3:12-13) The mature disciple exhibits the marks of maturity when he realizes he has a long way to go yet, for the ultimate goal is to be like the Master!
 Paul once said to the Corinthian brethren, “Imitate me, just as I also imitate Christ” (I Corinthians 11:1).
 In effect, Paul was saying, "Come follow me because I'm trying to catch up with Jesus, and He's way ahead of us!"
 The goal of every disciple is to be like the Master (Matthew 10:25), and Jesus Himself put certain offices within the church to help us eventually come “to the measure of the stature of the fullness of Christ” (Ephesians 4:12-13).
-In other words: that we might be like Him!
+In other words: we might be like Him!

-The mature disciple distinguishes himself from the immature in that Jesus is the standard, and not other brethren.
+The mature disciple distinguishes himself from the immature in that Jesus is the standard and not other brethren.
 The immature disciple looks around at his brethren and measures himself by them.
 Of course, he will always find someone 'worse' than himself, so he will believe he is mature when, in fact, he is not.
 The mature disciple looks at Jesus and basically says, "I've got a lonnnnngggg way to go!"